 Our modules may change to reflect the latest academic thinking and expertise of our staff.

-In addition to the taught modules, you will undertake an independent study module.
-For full-time students, this takes the form of a report on an engineering project, totalling 70 pages.
-For part-time students, the project is split into two reports: a critical literature review of 25 pages and a final project report of 45 pages.
+In addition to the taught modules, you will undertake an individual project/dissertation.
 You will have the opportunity to pick a project from a list of titles of specialisms within the Department, or you can define a title yourself, in agreement with an academic.

 You will be given a personal supervisor during this project.
-If you are taking the course part-time, you'll need to come to York for one week over the six months the critical evaluation takes and two weeks over the one year of the final project.
-You can also Skype or telephone your supervisor at agreed times.
+If you are taking the course part-time, you'll need to come to York for two to three face-to-face meetings with your supervisor.
+In addition, you will also keep in regular contact with your supervisor by phone or online meetings.

 Recent examples of projects undertaken include: